 The internal audit plan for 2020/21 was approved by the Audit & Member Standards Committee in July 2020.
 The plan was for a total of 18 audits.
-Some planned audit work was temporarily suspended at the start of the period, to allow functions to concentrate on business critical service delivery responding to Covid-19.
-One of the auditors was deployed during quarter one, to support the Council's emergency response and other work at this time centred on planning / preparation for audits and supporting year-end assurance activity.
-Audits have recommenced and work re-profiled, to continue towards the target of 90% plan achievement at year end.
-However, as we enter a second wave and national lockdown, this will of course have an impact in terms of service areas' ability to respond to audits, due to their changing priorities as a result of the pandemic.
+Initially, some planned audit work was temporarily suspended at the start of the period, to allow functions to concentrate on business critical service delivery responding to Covid-19.
+One of the auditors was deployed during quarter one, to support the Council's emergency response.
+The plan was recommenced and work re-profiled, to continue towards the target of 90% plan achievement at year end.
+However, as we enter subsequent waves and national lockdowns, this will of course have an impact in terms of some service areas' ability to respond to audits, due to their changing priorities as a result of the pandemic.
 Performance against internal audits new KPI's is at section 05 but clearly the above has had an effect.